 Then it was time to get dressed.

 Our dresses for the ceremony were layered and had several ties that even the nimblest of people could not possibly reach themselves, so dressing ourselves was not an option.
 After we were tied, buttoned, and strapped into our layers of clothes and sufficiently sweating in the 35 °C (about 98 °F) weather, it was time to don the dreaded headpiece.

 The thing weighed in at about 3 kg (a little over 6 lbs) and trying to balance it while struggling not to pass out from heat exhaustion would be the day’s challenge.
 I was poked, prodded, and jabbed for about 20 minutes before the piece was tugged this way and that atop my head without budging from my skull and I was ready for… another quick makeup session.

 A Parade to Remember

-After stepping over a saddle as a representation of crossing the threshold, we were released to our room where we were showered with dates and other nuts and beans to symbolize fertility and longevity.
+After stepping over a saddle as a representation of crossing the threshold, we were released to our room where we were showered with dates, nuts, and beans to symbolize fertility and longevity.
 Photos were taken and we were given the opportunity to speak to our livestream guests for a moment.
 Everything finally wound down, we were able to change, freshen our makeup again, and prepare for the ceremony.

 A Ceremonial Snafu